christinasherpa24/SONIC/README.md

 output the graph of the GAI compared to the GAI’s of other countries in the world.

+\*Note: The graph is made using plotly which does not appear in ReadMe.
+To see the graph, please see the help file (?lgbt_acceptance_graph) and run the examples.

 ``` r
 library(genworld)
 lgbt_acceptance_graph("France")